Click here for an important message to our Volunteers on Mandatory Cub Scout Direct Contact Leaders Training

 Youth Protection Training is Required Annually

 Unit Leaders: Unit renewals are effective January 1st each year.
-In preparation for renewal or registering as a new adult, adult unit leaders need to demonstrate completion of age-appropriate youth protection training within the previous calendar year as follows:
+In preparation for renewal or registering as a new adult, adult unit leaders need to demonstrate completion of youth protection training within the previous calendar year.

 District Leaders and Merit Badge Counselors: District volunteer renewals are effective July 1st each year.
 When registering or renewing registration, adults registered within districts (including Merit Badge Counselors) need to demonstrate completion of standard youth protection training (Y01) within the previous period of July 1 to June 30. (ie renewal of 7/1/2018 would need Youth protection completion between 7/1/2017 – 6/30/2018)

 We understand that we are asking more of already-busy volunteers, and appreciate your patience as we all work together to provide the safest possible atmosphere for our young members and valued Scouting volunteers.

 Youth Protection training is designed to help you keep our youth safe from abuse.
 You will learn the Boy Scouts of America’s Youth Protection Guidelines, signs of abuse, and how to report suspected abuse.
 After each section of material, you will answer questions about that section’s topic.
 This course must be completed to earn the “Trained” emblem.
 Completion is noted automatically in the BSA training records database if the module is experienced online.
 Estimated time to complete: 60 to 90 minutes.